mamewotoko/podplayer/README.md

     * setContentView takes long time
 * Autoload: load when create activity or when podcast list setting is changed
 * fix a bug that when only one episode is registered, list is in tap to refresh mode after loaded
-* use Google Reader or some other service to manage listened episode
+* add listened item list
 * add confirm dialog to open web site
 * play episode which is clicked while preparing other episode
 * sort episode by date